tokenami/tokenami/README.md

 ### Configure TypeScript

 Ensure that your editor is configured to use the project's version of TypeScript.
 You can find instructions for various editors in their documentation, such as for VSCode [here](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript).
-Then add Tokenami to your tsconfig `include` and `plugins`:
+Then add Tokenami to your `include` and `plugins` in your `tsconfig.json` or `jsconfig.json`:

 ```json
 {